Ahmed-Badawy/Ahmed-Badawy/README.md

   (PWA)](https://geturapps.com/daily-helper/)
   <small>
-  A collection of useful APPs & Tools to help you in your daily tasks. no need to install a millon APPs & tools.
+  A collection of useful APPs & Tools to help you in your daily tasks. no need to install a million APPs.
 Just one website to solve them all.
   </small >
 - 🎞️ I publish videos in my [Youtube Chennel](https://youtube.com/channel/UCgsWgxofeLxi047MdZsYoiA)